1. Title: Awards of council terms of reference policy

 a.
 The Awards Committee may recommend any person as suitable for HonoraryFellowship or Honorary Membership

 b.
-The Council may, by resolution, admit any person recommended by the AwardsCommittee to Honorary Fellowship or Honorary Membership
+The RACGP Board may, by resolution, admit any person recommended by the AwardsCommittee to Honorary Fellowship or Honorary Membership

 c.
 An Honorary Fellow or an Honorary Member shall be entitled to wear the academic dress prescribed for Fellows or Members respectively, to receive all general notices sent out by the College, and to attend any general meetings of the College